zcemys1/comp0034-tutorials/activities/week4/4-2-test-app-url.md

     # You can print this to see what it is e.g. print(f'The server url is {url}')
     url = dash_duo.driver.current_url

-    # Requests is a python library and here is used to make a HTTP request to the sever url
+    # Requests is a python library and here is used to make an HTTP request to the sever url
     response = requests.get(url)

     # Finally, use the pytest assertion to check that the status code in the HTTP response is 200